 It’s important to take the time to consider forgiveness and how you can apply it to your life.
 Here are a few tips to get you started:

 - Forgiving doesn’t mean forgetting.
 The emotional pain caused by your loved one’s addiction will probably stay with you forever.

 - Give yourself time to heal and don’t feel guilty.
 It’s highly unlikely that you will give up anger overnight.
 Remember — it’s not a race.

 - Don’t wait for an apology.
 Hopefully, your loved one will come around and express sincere regret for the injury caused by addiction, but it’s important to learn to forgive, even when an apology isn’t forthcoming.

 - If your loved one does apologize or offer to make amends, accept the offer as graciously as possible.
 If you still feel angry, communicate your feelings respectfully, but don’t harbor grudges.

 - Don’t hesitate to talk to a counselor or pastor if you have trouble letting go of anger, or seek out a good friend that won’t mind hearing you rant and rave.
 Expressing anger in a safe environment can help release the bad feelings.

 - Practice relaxation techniques.
-This may mean a hot bath, hitting the gym or a walk around the block.
+This may mean a hot bath, hitting the gym, or a walk around the block.
 Mindfulness meditation is a useful tool and it isn’t difficult to learn.
-Don’t forget to breath.
+Don’t forget to breathe.